jaysoncamba/xyz_store/README.md

 # XYZ Store

 Welcome to the XYZ Store project!
-This guide will help you set up and run the project on an Ubuntu system.

 ## Prerequisites